Columbia Amateur Radio Association

 Section 3 IRS501(C)(3) Organization

-This association shall operate in accordance with section 501(C)(3) as a publicly supported organization described in Section 509(A)(1) of the Internal Revenue Code.
+This Association shall work following section 501(C)(3) as an officially supported organization described in Section 509(A)(1) of the Internal Revenue Code.
 “This corporation is organized exclusively for charitable and educational purposes within the meaning of Section 501(C)(3) of the Internal Revenue Code.”
 “Notwithstanding any other provisions of these articles, the corporation shall not carry on any other activities not permitted to be carried on (a) by a corporation exempt from Federal income tax tinder section 501(C)(3) of the Internal Revenue Code of 1954 (or the corresponding provisions of any future United States Internal Revenue Law) or (b) by a corporation contributions to which are deductible under Section 170(C)(2) of the Internal Revenue Code of 1954 (or the corresponding provisions of any future United States Internal Revenue Law).”

 Section 4 Distribution of Assets Upon Dissolution

-Upon dissolution of the corporation, after paying or adequately providing for the debts and obligations of the corporation, the remaining assets shall be distributed to a non-profit fund, foundation, or corporation that performs the same type or similar services in Columbia County, which is organized and operating exclusively for emergency or educational purposes, and which has established its exempt status under section 501l(C)(3) of the internal Revenue Code.
+Upon dissolution of the corporation, after paying or adequately providing for the debts and obligations of the corporation, the remaining assets shall be distributed to a non-profit fund, foundation, or corporation that performs the same type or similar services in Columbia County (or service Columbia county), which is organized and operating exclusively for emergency or educational purposes, and which has established its exempt status under section 501l(C)(3) of the internal Revenue Code.

 Section 5 Any Sharing of Assets in the Dissolution

-No part of the net earnings of this corporation shall inure to the benefit of any donor, member, or any officer of the corporation, nor shall any private individual be entitled to share in the distribution of the corporate assets.
+No part of the net earnings of this corporation shall incur the benefit of any donor, member, or any officer of the corporation, nor shall any private individual be entitled to share in the distribution of the corporate assets.

 Section 6 If it becomes necessary, the Executive Committee may vote to dissolve the club.
-Such a vote will require a two-thirds majority vote of the entire Executive Board.
+Such a vote will require a two-thirds majority vote for the entire Executive Committee.